Apply for help with gaining new skills and knowledge to serve your community

 The application form takes around 60 minutes to complete.

-Applications for vocational courses which last up to one year are processed on a rolling basis and are accepted throughout the year.
+Applications for vocational courses are processed on a rolling basis and are accepted throughout the year.
 We will aim to give you a decision on your application within 1 month.

 - For courses starting in September 2020 - Sunday 21st June